zacanger/dotfiles/README.md

 Git history.
 I archived the repo and started fresh due to huge Git directory size.

-Unless otherwise noted, everything here is under the LGPL-3.0 license.

 I keep this repo at `/home/z/Dropbox/z`, and my setup scripts (see below for details) link everything to `$HOME/`.
 This repo is laid out exactly the same way as it is in my home directory on Linux machines, with the exception of this